felipefmap/Lucasnovaess/README.md

 - 👋 Hi, I’m @Lucasnovaess
-- 👀 I’m interested in fullstack
+- 👀 I’m interested in fullstack and cybersecurity
-- 🌱 I’m currently learning programming logic and Python
+- 🌱 I’m currently learning Java with Object-oriented programming (OOP) , Python, MySQL and Object-oriented modeling (OOM)
-- 💞️ I’m looking to collaborate as a back-end Python developer
+- 💞️ Nowadays.
+I’m looking to collaborate as a fullstack develper
 - 📫 You can reach me by my e-mail: lucasnovaesdesaferreira@gmail.com, or Linkedin: https://www.linkedin.com/in/lucas-novaes-08ab3127b/

 <!---